Murom: History

 In the 9th century AD, the city marked the easternmost settlement of the East Slavs in the land of the Finnic Muromians.
 The Primary Chronicle mentions it as early as AD 862.
-It is thus one of the oldest cities in Russia.
+It is, thus, one of the oldest cities in Russia.
 Circa 900 AD, it was an important trading post from Volga Bulgaria to the Baltic Sea.

 Between AD 1010 and AD 1393, it was the capital of a separate principality, whose rulers included Saint Gleb, assassinated in AD 1015 and canonized in AD 1071, Saint Prince Konstantin the Blessed, and Saints Peter and Fevronia of Murom, subjects of an opera by Rimsky-Korsakov.
 It was believed to be the home town of the most celebrated East Slavic epic hero, Ilya Muromets.
 The town has a statue which shows Ilya holding the hilt of his sword in the left hand and a cross in the right.

 On June 30, 1961, Murom was the site of a spontaneous protest and riot against the police and Soviet authorities, following the death in police custody of a senior factory foreman named Kostikov.

 Administrative and municipal status

 Within the framework of administrative divisions, Murom serves as the administrative center of Muromsky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the City of Murom—an administrative unit with the status equal to that of the districts.
+As an administrative division, it is incorporated separately as the City of Murom — an administrative unit with the status equal to that of the districts.
 As a municipal division, the territory of the City of Murom together with nine rural localities in Muromsky District are incorporated as Murom Urban Okrug.

+Economy

+Murom has since 1941 played host to the JSC Murom instrument making plant (MIMP) which produces the means of initiation and ignition of ammunition, as well as various pyrotechnic devices.
+It is a subsidiary of Rostec State Corporation.
+The MIMP was sanctioned on 23.06.2023 in the EU's 11th package of sanctions in response to Russia's invasion of Ukraine.